WHAT TO DO WHEN YARD MUSHROOMS ARE OUT OF CONTROL.

 Q: Mushrooms are taking over my yard and popping up in my landscape beds.
 How do I get rid of these freaky fungi?
-They’re stressing me out.

-You can mow over them.
+- You can mow over them.
 That’ll teach the little devils not to grow in your yard.

-You can remove their food source, which typically consists of decaying organic matter (including pet waste).
+- You can remove their food source, which typically consists of decaying organic matter (including pet waste).

-Or you can leave them alone since they increase soil nutrients by breaking down organic matter into natural fertilizer.
+- You can leave them alone since they increase soil nutrients by breaking down organic matter into natural fertilizer.
 Once the ground dries up, your mushrooms will disappear.

 But let’s dig a little deeper on the subject of mushrooms.
 Even though they’re usually a sign that the soil below is rich in nutrients, they could also indicate overwatering.
 Overwatering coupled with heavy rains is even worse., especially if the watering is done at night.